mayaculpa/veleda/core/README.md

 ## Options

-To start the web server with a custom port and host binding:
+To start the web server with a custom port and host binding change the following variables in configuration in the `secrets.core` file:

-    ./start.sh runserver 0.0.0.0:8001

-## Running a local Docker instance
+    CORE_DOMAIN
+    CORE_DEV_SERVER_PORT

+## Using Local DNS Resolution

 To enable DNS and subdomains add the following entries to your `/etc/hosts` file

-    # Used for development of the SDG server
+    # Useful for development of the SDG server
     127.0.0.1       data.sdg.local
     127.0.0.1       core.sdg.local
     127.0.0.1       sdg.local
     127.0.0.1       www.sdg.local

-Then create a `dns.core` file with the entry
+Then update the `secrets.core` file with the entry

-    VIRTUAL_HOST=core.sdg.local

-Subsequently, from the repository root directory start all Docker containers with

-    docker-compose build && docker-compose up -d

-To create a super-user in the core docker container run

-    docker exec -it core bash
-    ./manage.py createsuperuser
+    CORE_DOMAIN=core.sdg.local

+## Regitering New OAuth2 Applications

 To register a new OAuth2 application (such as Grafana)
 1. Go to the OAuth2 Dashboard (https://core.openfarming.ai/o/applications/)